dspace-group/veos-cosim-client/doc/api-reference/macros/DSVEOSCOSIM_ETH_MESSAGE_MAX_LENGTH.md

 ## Description

-Defines the maximum length of an ethernet message payload.
+Defines the maximum length of an Ethernet message payload.

 ## Syntax